top of page

 6. Pioneering Unconventional Thinking: The atypical cognitive style inherent in dyslexia paves the way for innovative thinking and inventive approaches to problem-solving.
 These individuals often tackle tasks through non-linear methods, resulting in fresh viewpoints that transcend traditional strategies.

-THRIVE
+THRIVE WITH ART

 At Coloring Confidence, we're dedicated to leveraging art's potential to create an enriching, supportive academic journey for dyslexic students, unlocking their full capabilities.
 Here is why you, too, should leverage the power of art: